replay-framework/replay/README.md

 With this flag `--add-opens java.base/java.lang=ALL-UNNAMED` these warnings from `guice` may be suppressed (this will be fixed in a future version of `guice`).

-To suppress the "illegal reflective access" warnings from `netty` RePlay should upgrade it's `netty` dependency from `3.10.6.Final` to `io.netty:netty-all:4.1.43.Final` or greater.
+To suppress the "illegal reflective access" warnings from `netty` you could use `replay-netty4` instead of `replay-netty3`.
-A [pull request for this exists](https://github.com/codeborne/replay/pull/25), but still needs some work.

 ## Plugins